ovh/terraform-ovh-publiccloud-consul/README.md

 ## Examples

-Each Module has the following folder structure:
+This module has the following folder structure:

 * [root](.): This folder shows an example of Terraform code which deploys a [Consul](https://www.consul.io/) cluster in [OVH Public Cloud](https://ovhcloud.com/).
 * [modules](./modules): This folder contains the reusable code for this Module, broken down into one or more modules.